project-gemmi/gemmi/docs/chemistry.rst

 ===============

 Structural biologists routinely use prior knowledge about biomolecules to augment the data obtained in an experiment.
+This prior knowledge is what we know about preferred geometries in molecules (distances between atoms, etc.).
+This knowledge is extracted primarily from experimental small molecule databases (COD and CSD) and QM calculations.
 One way to store that prior knowledge is in a so-called *monomer library*.
-In addition to describing monomers (chemical components from the previous section), the monomer library describes also links between the monomers, and may contain other data useful in macromolecular refinement.
+In addition to describing monomers (chemical components from the previous section), the monomer library also describes links between monomers and may contain various other data useful in macromolecular refinement.

 In Gemmi, data from a monomer library is stored in the class `MonLib`.